-We weren’t planning on publishing this recipe quite yet, but it turned out so well that we felt it necessary!
-Our non-vegan family members and friends almost always “like” our vegan creations, but every so often we come across a recipe that they LOVE.
-Especially for a dish that heavily involves cheese (one of the most addictive foods out there), we were psyched that they were so enamored with our cheese-less version!
+Our non-vegan family members and friends almost always “like” our vegan creations.
+Every so often we come across a recipe that they LOVE.
+Especially for a dish that heavily involves cheese, we’re psyched that they’re so enamored with our cheese-less version!

-Besides serving this with your favorite tortilla chips, another one of our favorite ways to consume this dip is as a sauce for the mini hasselback potatoes pictured below!
-Because they’re so small, the potatoes really crisp up (and don’t take as long to cook), making them a perfect bite-sized appetizer.
+Besides serving this with your favorite tortilla chips, another one of our favorite ways to consume this dip is as a sauce for mini hasselback potatoes.
+Because they’re so small, the potatoes really crisp up, making them a perfect bite-sized appetizer.
 Plus, how cool are those purple potatoes?
 To make, simply hasselback a bunch of potatoes (see how to hasselback here), brush liberally with olive oil, sprinkle with salt and pepper and roast at 400 F until crispy.
 If they start to look dry, brush them with a bit more olive oil.
 Finish with more salt and herbs and serve.

 Here’s our full Super Bowl spread, including the hasselback potatoes, veggie rolls, chips + queso, blistered shishito peppers, homemade guac + salsa, baked mac & cheeze bites and a few other snacks.
-There’s still time to get this together before the Super Bowl (or at least the queso dip), so get going!
+There’s still time to get this together before the Super Bowl (or at least the vegan queso dip recipe), so get going!

 If you need some snack board inspo, check out this post to see how we assemble the perfect platter.

-Quick note on the recipe: We’ve tested this quite a few times and this is BY FAR the best version, so we definitely don’t suggest making any ingredient swaps.
+Quick note on the recipe: We’ve tested this quite a few times and this is BY FAR the best version.
 The chipotle peppers in adobo sauce are the defining ingredient of this recipe – don’t skip them!
 It’s most definitely worth a quick trip to the store.Print

 Even the non-vegans in your family will love this queso dip – ours sure did!